Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 talked about data preparation, the models, their explanations and interpretations, and only now about pipelines.

   <center>
-    {% include image.html url="/assets/images/Kaggle:NLP-Twitter/drawing.svg" description="Figure 9. " %}
+    {% include image.html url="/assets/images/Kaggle:NLP-Twitter/drawing.svg" description="Figure 9.
+In this figure you can see the different component that
+  compose the whole model.
+In green are the transformers.
+When a series of transformers are grouped into a pipeline they form a compound transformer.
+In blue you have the estimators which in our case our estimators are classifiers.
+Grouping transformers with an estimator in a pipeline gives compound estimator.
+In the end we group the two compoud estimators together using the stacking inpired technics developed in the previous section." %}
   </center>

 I will start by defining all the transformers for the BERT model, and then for the meta-data based model (using the Random Forest).
 I will then integrate this transformers into a pipeline to wich I will add the machine learning model itself.
-Finally I will combine the two pipeline into a single one with the stacking method.
+Finally I will combine the two pipeline into a single one with the stacking method I have presented in a previous section.